gustandil/xapp1078_2018.3_zybo_zed/README.md

 # Instructions for Vivado/Petalinux 2018.3 #

-This information is based on 'Xapp1078 Instructions for Vivado 2014.4'[complete ref here] Original explanation and material comes from Xilinx Xapp1078 "Simple AMP Running Linux and Bare-Metal System on Both Zynq SoC Processors (feb2013)"
+This information is based on 'Xapp1078 Instructions for Vivado 2014.4'[complete ref here].
+Original explanation and material comes from Xilinx Xapp1078 "Simple AMP Running Linux and Bare-Metal System on Both Zynq SoC Processors (feb2013)"